"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 - Visual disabilities: Create web pages with proper formatting such as headings and alternative text for screen reader software ease of use.

-- Hearing disabilities: Caption video and/or provide text transcripts for audio content.
+- Hearing disabilities: Caption video and provide text transcripts for audio content.

 - Motor disabilities: Provide a way for users to skip repetitive content, such as proper use of headings.

 - Cognitive disabilities: Use headings to outline the important points of content.